bhill010/TriviaWizard-4/README.md

 The Passport.js library is used to handle authentication.
 The Local strategy is used to receive a username and password for verification.
-The authentication also creates permissions, where users can only edit content that they have created themselves.
+The authentication also creates permissions, so users cannot access certain pages without being logged in.

 ### Model Structure